 CBD – Full Spectrum Vs Isolate

-It’s absolutely vital to educate the masses so informed decisions can be made.
-Two very common questions are; “What is the difference between a full spectrum and an isolate?” and “Which one should I be using?”
+As the awareness of CBD as a recovery product grows, two very common questions we get asked are; “What is the difference between a full spectrum and an isolate?” and “Which one should I be using?”

 So, let’s have a look at both……